 - They don’t have custody of your funds.
 This reduces the potential for your money getting lost through the platform getting hacked, or your account being locked out.

-- Their service is fast and incredibly easy to use – much more so than exchange type services like Binance and Dasset.
+- Their service is fast and incredibly easy to use – much more so than exchange type services like Binance.
 Buy orders are usually within your wallet within minutes and the UI won’t bog you down with complexity.

 - Their fees aren’t always the cheapest, but are transparent and all inclusive.
 They’re still one of the more cost effective platforms to get into buying and holding crypto for the long-term.

 - They cover the cost of network fees when buying Bitcoin.
 This can result in significant savings over buying BTC through other platforms.

 Overall Easy Crypto is a good starting point for investors to get into crypto.
 It doesn’t have many advanced features but could still work well in conjunction with other platforms (using Easy Crypto as your on and off-ramp, and other services to lend or trade your crypto).
 We definitely consider it as one of our favourite crypto platforms in New Zealand.